hclbaur/sdt-core/docs/TUTORIAL.md

 Obviously, neither *V* can be referenced outside the *if* clauses.

 For *automatic* variables, the same rules apply with regards to scoping, but it is not possible to declare or re-assign them.
-Automatic variables "live" within the reserved SDT namespace, which ensures there is no overlap with the ones you declare yourself (in the "unnamed" namespace):
+Automatic variables "live" within the reserved SDT namespace, which ensures there is no overlap with the ones you declare yourself (in the "unnamed" namespace).
+The following example illustrates this:

 	transform {
 		foreach "..." {